tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Android SDK/语音消息及转文本_intl_en.md

 ### Setting log printing level

-This API is used to set the level of logs to be printed.
+This API is used to set the level of logs to be printed, and needs to be called before the initialization.
 It is recommended to keep the default level.

 #### Function prototype